usernameAI/Dimos/README.md

-# Magda
+# Dimos

 This is an implemention for our paper based on Pytorch

-Magda: Bridging generative and discriminative preference modeling with Mamba for session-based recommendation
+Dimos: Diffusion model with unified sequential state space for session-based recommendation

 This paper is currently under peer review.